 Again, this is how we heal, how we grieve, how we build a life that feels like home.
 How we become.

 You don’t have to rush who you’re becoming.
 And you don’t have to see the whole path ahead to take the next small step.

 NOW WHAT?
 I’d love for you to join me inside the Brave + Beautiful Community this year.
-There are currently 11 spaces left for January 2022.
-Learn more here.
-Or, you can join the waitlist for the next session by signing up below.
+New members can join us in September, January, and May.
+Join the waitlist for the next session by signing up below (no pressure but this way you’ll be notified when registration begins).
 Do you choose a word of the year or a mantra?
 I’d love to know what it is!